Last updated on August 26, 2021.

-The first thing to know about assisted reproductive treatment (ART) in Hong Kong is that only legally married couples – not same sex couples – are able to access these services.
+Interested in IVF or other fertility treatments in Hong Kong?
+The first thing to know is that only legally married couples – not same sex couples – are able to access these services in Hong Kong.
 Consent from both partners is required.
-The great divide between the public and private providers when looking at accessing fertility services is costs, waiting times and flexibility.
-We discuss both options in-depth below.
+There is a great divide between the public and private providers when looking at accessing fertility treatments like IVF and IUI is costs, waiting times and flexibility.
+We discuss both options in-depth in this guide.

 1 – Public health sector infertility services